kubewarden/kubewarden.io/content/blog/2025/11/kubewarden-1.31-release.md

 policy checks the livenessProbe and readinessProbe of containers.
 You can find it as always on [artifacthub.io](https://artifacthub.io/packages/kubewarden/probes-policy/probes-policy).

-This policy was started in the community by Nicolas Mirault (nlamirault), to whom we thank.
+This policy was started in the community by Nicolas Mirault (nlamirault), who we thank.
 We felt the policy was a good candidate for being supported by the Kubewarden team and published in ArtifactHub, so we have elected to [fork](https://github.com/kubewarden/probes-policy), release, and maintain our own policy based on it.